How specialised is your university?

 It is clearly not my intention to suggest that having a rich subject mix covering all traditional disciplines is necessary to make anyone a university.
 I believe that the future of higher education will involve much more in the way of institutional specialisation.
 But the essence of modern academic life lies in trans-disciplinary knowledge and discovery, and it is hard to see how a single-issue college can cover that.
 It is unlikely that the college intends to be a player in new analysis and knowledge generation, either.

 I am not doubting the value of the University of Law, or the quality of what it does.
 I used to work with them quite closely when I was Dean of the University of Hull Law School in the 1990s.
 But I am doubting whether it is a university, and I find it difficult to see what benefit is derived by anyone from this change of status.
 What this change does do, however, is to make it much more difficult to see what meaningful criteria, if any, should govern the granting of university status.
-Time will tell, perhaps.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+Time will tell, perhaps.university comment below, or link to this permanent URL from your own site.